agentmirv/randomtables/README.md

 * A simple character sheet implemented as a spreadsheet with functions that perform specific common checks.

 **Dice (Google Sheet)**
-* Several common dice rolls (some prompt for a multiplier), and an additional general dice roll where the number of sides can be specified.
+* Several common dice rolls and an additional general dice roll where the number of sides can be specified.

 **Rolls (Google Sheet)**
 * A few generic dice roll checks from known games.